-Newly incorporated metrics within the amended Approved Dcoument L, means that all buildings from June 2022 will have targeted energy consumption, carbon emissions and fabric energy efficiency rates – a giant step in the right direction for achieving “zero-carbon ready” dwellings from 2025.
+Newly incorporated metrics within the amended Approved Document L, means that all buildings from June 2022 will have targeted energy consumption, carbon emissions and fabric energy efficiency rates – a giant step in the right direction for achieving “zero-carbon ready” dwellings from 2025.

-All future dwellings in the UK, must achieve these defined parameters at the design stage with all calculations verified in accordandance with the government’s Standard Assessment Procedure (SAP 10).
+All future dwellings in the UK, must achieve these defined parameters at the design stage with all calculations verified in accordance with the government’s Standard Assessment Procedure (SAP 10).
 Without a submission and approval from the relevant building control body, work on construction projects will no longer be able to commence.

 There is also a renewed emphasis on demonstrating that the calculated values used at the design stage are achieved by the finished construction.
 This in turn offers greater confidence to building owners by reducing concerns relating to the “performance gap”.

-For more information on the fabric first approach and CPG UK’s range of solutions to meet these obligations please contact a member of the technical services team.
+For more information on the fabric first approach and Tremco CPG UK’s range of solutions to meet these obligations please contact a member of the technical services team.

 It is with regret that we have taken the decision to discontinue OS120 Duct Sealant with immediate effect.